 When you share content generated by your users, ensure you give clear credits.
 It is essential to ensure that your users are excited to use and talk about your brand.
 Added benefits?
 Give potential users a reliable face that verifies your brand.

-Moreover, giving credit is essential as a practice because it generates satisfaction in the creators’ minds about their work being appreciated, and will be further inspired to create more content that speaks of them.
+Moreover, giving credit is essential because it generates satisfaction in the creators’ minds about their work being appreciated.
+They will be further inspired to create more content that speaks of them.
 Hence, tag your users and give them credits wherever due.

 3. Encourage Content Creation

-According to statistics, social media posts incorporating user-generated content meaning significantly drive more engagement than the content of other types.
+Social media posts incorporating user-generated content meaning significantly drive more engagement than the other type of content.

 Hence, by encouraging more people to participate in content creation, brands stand a chance to attract potential customers, as any visual UGC content is way more impactful than brand-generated content.